maxlebedev/maleficer/README.md

     - Actual menuselection is on cmp.MenuSelection. not the GameMeta
     - Living flame needs a rework. doesn't acutally move twice
         * We probably block this on NPC rework
-    - If a map is unpopulated, using blink doesn't refresh the screen
     - push_coords has no bounds checking.
         * Because we do a cell lookup, this isn't safe
     - cursor mvmt has no bounds checking